How to Quit Your Job and Become a Full-Time Blogger

 Write, publish, and share GOOD content.

-This is all very important to the money-making aspect of blogging, because you need to have your blog set up the right way, and you need to have some readers and followers if you want to start making good money.
+This is all very important to the money-making aspect of blogging.
+You need to have your blog set up the right way and you need to know who your audience is if you want to start making money.

 How to Make Money Blogging